Bridgefield Guest House

 Picture-postcard Bridgefield Guest House is the iconic landmark at the entrance to Margaret River town, her heritage being the oldest guest house on the Margaret.

-Bridgefield’s two-storey Gallery building includes two guest accommodations, each richly timber panelled.
+Bridgefield’s two-storey Gallery building includes three guest accommodations, each richly timber panelled.

 The Champagne Room